 Energy and Climate Change

 Energy management and climate change are high priorities at Acadia.
-In recent years numerous energy efficiency upgrades have been implemented at Acadia significantly reducing our energy consumption and contribution to climate change.
-The Department of Facilities and Physical Plant Services are responsible for all infrastructure on campus.
-The Acadia Sustainability office provides support to all departments and coordinates education and engagement programs.
+Many energy efficiency upgrades have been implemented at Acadia significantly reducing our energy consumption and contribution to climate change.
+The Departments of Facilities and Physical Plant Services are responsible for all infrastructure on campus.
+The Acadia Sustainability Office provides support to all departments and coordinates education and engagement programs.